Do you remember the last time you plopped onto your mattress without a phone or tablet in hand—or at least, within arm’s reach?

 Sure, it might not necessarily have the same urgent feeling as a work emergency.
 Deep down, you know that the stuff you see on social media when you’re scrolling through your phone before bed comes from careful posing, artful curation, and in no way represents real life.

-And yet, seeing your yoga teacher practicing sun salutations on some exotic beach, or your old college roommate humble-bragging about her amazing new job, or your friends across the country taking selfies at a cool bar kind of guarantees anxious and crummy feelings.
+And yet, seeing your friends vacationing on some exotic beach, or your old college roommate humble-bragging about her amazing new job, or your friends across the country taking selfies kind of guarantees anxious and crummy feelings.

 And who needs that before going to bed?